3-Day Edinburgh Itinerary

 Morning: Arthur’s Seat Hike

-Bring water and wear sturdy shoes.
+Bring water and wear good shoes.

-Afternoon: Holyrood Palace and Lunch
+Afternoon: Holyrood Palace & Lunch

 Evening: New Town and Princes Street Gardens

-Day 3: Art, Culture, and Hidden Gems
+Day 3: The Arts, Culture, and Never-Ending Hidden Gems

 Morning: National Museum of Scotland

-Afternoon: Dean Village and Stockbridge
+Afternoon: Dean Village & Stockbridge

-Evening: Calton Hill at Sunset
+Evening: Sunset at Calton Hill

 Final Thoughts